What is a modular home?

 - Taxes on modular homes are the same as site-built homes.

-- Modular homes can be built to withstand 180-mph winds.
+- Can be built to withstand 180-mph winds.

-- Modular homes can be built for accessible living and designed for future conveniences.
+- Can be built for accessible living and designed for future conveniences.

 – Jessica Ryan for Freshome.com